spyhunter88/FrameLog/README.md

 # FrameLog
-Convert from FrameLog by Martin Eden, use to work with any UoW pattern by easy attach to UoW Pattern and some addition code inject to call.
+Convert from FrameLog by Martin Eden (https://bitbucket.org/MartinEden/framelog), use to work with any UoW pattern by easy attach to UoW Pattern and some addition code inject to call.